sassoftware/saspy/saspy/doc/source/configuration.rst

   This connection method is available on the Linux platform only.
 This method enables you to connect to SAS on the same host as your Python process.

-`STDIO over SSH`_
+`SSH`_
-  This connection method is available from Linux or Windows (or Mac), but only to SAS on the Linux platform.
+  This connection method (STDIO over SSH) is available from Linux or Windows (or Mac), but only to SAS on the Linux platform.
 This  method can connect to SAS that is installed on a remote host, if you have passwordless SSH configured for your Linux user account.

-`IOM using Java`_
+`IOM`_
-  The integrated object method (IOM) connection method supports SAS on any platform.
+  The Integrated Object Method (IOM) connection method (IOM using Java) supports SAS on any platform.
   This method can make a local Windows connection and it is also the way to connect to SAS Grid through SAS Grid Manager.
-This method can connect to a SAS Workspace Server on any supported SAS platform.
+This method can connect to a SAS Workspace Server on any supported SAS platform from any client.

 `HTTP`_
   This access mehtod uses http[s] to connect to the Compute Service (a micro service) of a Viya